Business Loan Default Liability in Florida

 SBA Loan Collection: A Different Process

-Private business lenders follow the standard civil collection process: file a lawsuit, obtain a judgment, then use Florida’s collection tools.
+Private business lenders follow the standard civil collection process: file a lawsuit, obtain a judgment, then use Florida’s collection tools to execute against assets.
 SBA loan collection operates differently because the federal government has statutory authority that private creditors do not.

 The Collection Sequence

 When a borrower defaults on an SBA-guaranteed loan, the private lender first pursues the borrower and any guarantors directly.
 If the lender cannot recover the full balance, it files a guarantee claim with the SBA.
-The SBA pays the lender’s guaranteed portion and steps into the lender’s position as creditor.
+Loans of $150,000 or less carry an 85% SBA guarantee; larger loans carry a 75% guarantee.
+After honoring that guarantee, the SBA steps into the lender’s position as creditor.

 Federal Collection Tools